 Oy, some trail report, huh?
 I got nothin’ here.
 Go see the fire tower.
 The trail?
 You can skip it.

-On the other hand, there may actually be a better way to do this hike so that the fire tower IS the ultimate trail destination, but we need to investigate …
+On the other hand, there is actually a much, much better route to hike so that the fire tower IS the ultimate trail destination.
+Check out our report on what we call Abe Martin’s Secret Trail and decide if that’s more your speed.

 But What About This Fire Tower?